kumarballapavan/Region-Based-Adaptive-Single-Image-Dehazing-Details-Enhancement-and-Preprocessing-using-ACT/README.md

 # Region based Adaptive single image dehazing

 This is the repository for the paper 'Region based Adaptive single image dehazing, details enhancement and pre-processing using auto-color transfer method'.
-The detail of the method is described in the paper:
+The details of the method is described in the paper:

 The paper is not published yet, it can be cited after publication